Sharp phase transition in the random stirring model on trees

+In 1953, Feynman \cite{feynman} wrote the quantum-mechanical partition function for helium as a sum over the energy associated to certain interacting Brownian particles that may interchange their positions over a finite-time interval.
+He argued that the $\lambda$-transition undergone by the gas at low temperature is reflected by the appearance of large cycles in a measure on permutations naturally associated to this representation of the partition function.

 The random stirring (or random interchange) model was introduced in \cite{harris}.
+In this model also, the conjectured phase transition to lengthy cycles has a physical importance, since it is intimately connected to the off-diagonal long-range order anticipated for the spin-$1/2$ isotropic quantum Heisenberg ferromagnet at very low temperature: B{\'a}lint T{\'o}th in \cite{toth} gave a representation of the partition function for this ferromagnet in terms of the random stirring model.
+The lecture notes \cite{guw} contain an overview of this topic.
+The phase transition to infinite cycles proved in Theorem~\ref{thm} is expected to have a counterpart for the Euclidean lattice $\Z^d$ for $d \geq 3$.
+The author learnt of this question first after it was posed by B{\'a}lint T{\'o}th.

-Its physical relevance was indicated by B{\'a}lint T{\'o}th \cite{toth}, who used it to give a representation of the spin-$1/2$ Heisenberg ferromagnet; the lecture notes \cite{guw} contain an overview of this topic.
-Recent mathematical progress on the model includes the resolution of Aldous' conjecture identifying its spectral gap \cite{clr}, and a formula for the probability that the random permutation consists of a single cycle \cite{alonkozma}.
+Recent mathematical progress on the random stirring model includes the resolution of Aldous' conjecture identifying its spectral gap \cite{clr}, and a formula for the probability that the random permutation consists of a single cycle \cite{alonkozma}.

 The emergence of a giant component under percolation on the complete graph as the percolation parameter increases through values near $1/n$ has been intensively studied.
 Oded Schramm~\cite{comprantrans} showed that this transition is accompanied by the appearance of large-scale cycles in the associated random stirring model: in the composition of $(1 + \epsilon)n$ independent uniform transposition on a given $n$-set, there exists a giant component of edges transposed at least once, of some density $\theta(\epsilon) \in (0,1)$; when the cycle lengths in this random permutation are normalized by $\theta(\epsilon)n$ and listed in decreasing order, they converge in law to the Poisson-Dirichlet distribution with parameter one.
 Nathana{\"e}l Berestycki \cite{berestycki} has given a short proof that a cycle exists of size $\Theta(n)$ when $(1 + \epsilon)n$ transpositions are made.